 Avocados also have an impressive antioxidant profile including vitamins A, C, and E, lutein, zeaxanthin, and other phytochemicals.
 Together, these antioxidants and phytochemicals help to fight inflammation and protect our cells from oxidative stress, reducing the risk of disease (3).

-I like to use ½ of an avocado if I have a ripe one on hand, because they’re full of fiber and healthy fats, and make the smoothie extra creamy and satisfying.
+I like to use ½ of a ripe avocado if I have one on hand because they’re full of fiber and healthy fats to keep you satisfied and give this banana avocado peanut butter smoothie extra creaminess.

 Spinach is one of the most nutrient-dense foods you can eat.